 The increasing popularity of bicycling as a sport and a means of transportation has made bicycles an easy target for thieves.
 It is estimated that over 1.5 million bicycles are stolen every year.
 Nowhere is bicycle theft a bigger problem than on college campuses.

-The bicycle registration program is essentially a data bank of bike information (the owner’s identification along with the brand, model, serial number, and color of the bicycle) and a registration sticker which is affixed to the bike.
+The bicycle registration program is essentially a data bank of bike information (the owner’s identification along with the brand, model, serial number, and color of the bicycle).
 The purpose of the program is to help the bike owner protect their property.
-Note: Mopeds can be registered if the motor is 50 cc. or less.

 Where is the serial number located?

 The serial number is generally stamped onto the bicycle frame (not on wheels, etc.),

 On the hanger bracket near the Sprocket

 On one of the rear forks (left) or (right)

 6. On one of the rear stay bars (left) or (right)

 For more information contact Crime Prevention Coordinator Mike Baker @ (765) 285-3009